 Some types of pelvic surgery can impact on an individual’s sexual function.
 This may simply be due to not feeling ready and from the physical changes in your body following stoma surgery, but also there is also the physical impact of wounds, interrupted nerve and blood supply to the surrounding area, which can alter things.
 Some women can experience a loss of sensation, pain or vaginal dryness following stoma surgery.
 For those recovering from urostomy or perineal surgery, try to be kind to yourself and remember that depending on your reason for surgery, you may have even had your womb or part of the vaginal wall removed, which will impact on how you feel about being intimate again.

-How to get intimate with your partner again?
+How to get intimate with your partner again after stoma surgery

 For those of you in long term relationships, your partner will have been by your side during your illness and whilst you were having surgery, so they will know what you have been through.
 Communication is key.
 It is likely that both you and your partner may feel anxious.
 Your partner will have different worries, usually those of whether they might hurt you or your stoma.
 Talking things through and being gentle with each other is the best way.

-For those who are single, it may present different concerns.
-When you tell someone special you are with that you have a stoma, will depend on how safe you feel and the type of relationship you are in.
+For those who are single, dating with a stoma may present different concerns.
+When you tell someone special that you have a stoma, will depend on how safe you feel and the type of relationship you are in.
 If you feel you can trust your new partner, talk to each other and be patient.
 Try to plan the conversation rather than announcing it at the last minute.

 Intimacy can be gained by holding hands and kissing, feeling close to one another.
 Try to remain feeling relaxed and comfortable together until you both feel ready to take it further.